Road Trips in Croatia

 Međimurje & Zagorje — Northern Wine Hills

-Drink-driving note: Croatia's legal blood alcohol limit is 0.5 g/l (0.0 for young and professional drivers).
+Drink-driving note: Croatia's legal blood alcohol limit is 0.5 g/l, and 0.0 for young and professional drivers.
 On wine-road days, plan around a designated driver, stay overnight near the cellars, book a private wine tour or arrange a taxi.
-It is worth planning properly.

 Mountain & Karst Drives